318h7/frontend-party/README.md

 ## Basic instructions

 To run the project in development mode with live reload:

 `npm start`

 To build a production bundle:

 `npm build`

 To run test:

 `npm run test`

 To lint the project:

 `npm run lint`

 To verify TypeScript types:

 `npm run types`

 To run the production bundle size analyzer:

 `npm run analyze`

 ## Design and motivation

 Since using Redux was part of the task and using it just to store the list did not sound fun at all, I have decided to use thunk and connected router to handle all app side effects.
-This lets me separate the presentation layer from other concerns.
+Helping to separate the presentation layer from other concerns.

 ## Stack Notes